jletey/PoBT/README.md

 ## Overview

 In the high level, all we're doing is looking for patterns in DNA.
-Using Python (in the form of a Jupyter Notebook), we analyse the DNA, given in the form of chromosomes, and
+Using Python, we analyse the DNA, given in the form of chromosomes, by calculating hits (strong and weak) using PSSMs.

 <!--## Introduction-->